I created a groundbreaking app to treat tinnitus.

 Disclaimer

-While the Tinnitus Therapy app presented here does indeed help around 90% of people with tonal tinnitus, I would always recommend that you seek the advice of your doctor if your tinnitus symptoms are persistent, because tinnitus can have many causes, some of them minor, but some due to serious underlying medical issues which should not be ignored.
-The Tinnitus Therapy app plays a special type of noise (known as ‘pink noise’) with the frequency of your particular tinnitus filtered out, so it is not harmful, as long as you do not play it at excessive volume (which your Android device may warn you of anyway).
-You can use the Tinnitus Therapy app for more than the default 10-20 minutes per day and combine it with other complimentary therapies.
-However, always get medical symptoms investigated by a qualified medical professional, in case you have an underlying condition which requires other medical treatment.
+While the Tinnitus Therapy app presented here does indeed help around 90% of people with tonal tinnitus, I would always recommend that you seek the advice of your doctor if your tinnitus symptoms are persistent.
+Tinnitus can have many causes, some minor, but some indicating underlying medical issues which should not be ignored.
+The Tinnitus Therapy app plays a special type of noise (known as ‘pink noise’) with the frequencies around your particular tinnitus filtered out, so it is not harmful, as long as you do not play it at excessive volume.
+Your Android device should warn you is you turn your phone’s volume too high, but you should listen to the app at normal conversation volume.
+You can use the Tinnitus Therapy app for more than the default 20 minutes per day and combine it with other complimentary therapies.
+However, always get medical symptoms investigated by a qualified medical professional and do not stop any prescribed treatment/s you may have been given.

 Back to top